 Looking and feeling elegant no matter where you go

 The Russian ladies' style's critical element, noticed almost by every foreigner, is very feminine and often "revealing" clothing.
 Many women, regardless of their age, dress up when they go out.
-This is today … but ...
+Today this is true but

 In Soviet time (1945-1960), many women's wardrobes were sparse; clothes' choice was limited and flawed.
 Patterns were designed to cover a body but not to underscore the woman's beauty.
 The main objective of the textile industry was to make comfortable and functional clothes.
 The Soviet economy was designed for mass production and national power but not for an individual's style.
 The word "individualism" was negative.
 A person should not be distinguished or stand out.